daigo-suhara/daigo-suhara/README.md

 ## Profile
-I am a student majoring in Informatics at a university in Japan.
+I am a student majoring in Informatics in Japan.

-I am currently conducting research on human-robot interaction.

 ## Contact me.
 suharadaigo@gmail.com